eliarizzetto/quartz/content/notes/sessions/session 1.md

-> [!info]+ Describe what you want to do in this work session
+> [!info] My goal for this session
 >
-> Your description goes here
+> The description of your goal goes here